AishwaryaAG2/Cuustomer-Transaction-Prediction/README.md

-# Cuustomer-Transaction-Prediction

-PRCP-1003-Customer Transaction
- Prediction
+# PRCP-1003-Customer Transaction Prediction, a predictive model which will help the bank to identify which customer will make transactions in future.

 Problem Statement